ERRORS AND RESPONSE

 - A Major version shall mean a new version comprising significant improvements in existing functionality or the addition of new functions.
 A major version is indicated by the first digit of the version number (for example 8).

 - A minor version shall mean a new version including improvements to existing functionality.
 The changes or improvements shall be considered not to affect functionality and/or the interoperability of the Software installed.
 A minor version is indicated by the first two digits of the version number (for example 8.2).

 - Service pack shall mean a collection of corrections or limited improvements related to a minor version of the Software resulting in a more robust version whose functionality shall be identical to the minor version.
 A Service Pack shall be indicated by the first three digits of the version number (for example 8.2.5 which identifies the 5th service pack applicable to the 8.2 minor version).

 - Patch shall mean an ad-hoc addition to the Software to correct or improve a current version thereof and which does not constitute an enhancement.
 A patch shall generally comprise only a collection of new files and/or programs comprising the Software.
-A patch shall be indicated by a letter following the first three digits in the version number of the Software (for example 3.6.4 a).
+A patch shall be indicated by the following format: HotFix_<service pack number>.<build number>.<patch number>. (for example, HotFix_184.108.40.2067.01).

 - Workaround is a different way of using the product. to achieve the desired result.

 - Temporary fix: is a work around or a patch.

 - Permanent fix: a correction in a service pack, minor or major version.

 - Response time for Acknowledgement means the time from when Licensee places the call or sends an email until Licensor replies.

 - Response time for the temporary fix: means the time from when Licensor’s Technical Support Team can verify the reported problem via proper documentation (e.g. logs, web-session, database extract, source code sample) until Licensor provides a workaround or a patch for blocking issues.